51Degrees/specifications/pipeline-specification/part2/pipeline-elements/usage-sharing-element.md

 The complete XML document must contain a `<Devices>` root element with each `<Device>` element containing the details related to a request.

+<span style="color:yellow">A question on the format: in what case there will be multiple Device elements
+within Devices?
+Is it for the batch request to report multiple requests?</span>

 ```xml
 <Device>
   <SessionId>SESSION_ID</SessionId>